Type 2 diabetes occurs mainly in people aged over 40. The first-line treatment is diet, weight control and physical activity.

 This is rare with type 2 diabetes.
 It is more common in untreated type 1 diabetes when a very high level of blood sugar (glucose) can develop quickly.
 However, a very high glucose level develops in some people with untreated type 2 diabetes.
 A very high blood level of glucose can cause lack of fluid in the body (dehydration), drowsiness and serious illness which can be life-threatening.

 If your blood glucose level is higher than normal over a long period of time, it can gradually damage your blood vessels.
 This can occur even if the glucose level is not very high above the normal level.
-This may lead to some of the following complications (often years after you first develop diabetes):
+This may lead to some of the following complications (often years after you first develop type 2 diabetes):

 - Furring, or 'hardening', of the arteries (atheroma).
 This can cause problems such as angina, heart attacks, stroke and poor circulation.